ardaberrun/ardaberrun/README.md

  <hr/>

 **Talking about Personal Stuffs:**
-- 🔭 I’m currently working on my personal website.
+- 🔭 I’m currently working on mern stack blog project.
 - 🌱 I'm currently learning to be patient.
 - ⚡ Fun fact: I like to play accordion and reading about everything -*especially psychology*-.